What is Interstitial Cystitis and How Pelvic Health Physical Therapy Helps IC

 The American Urological Association recommends multimodal therapies to address all domains that IC can affect.
 Physical therapy, pain counseling, psychology, and stress management are recommended therapies to help manage symptoms.
 Studies show both that using these therapies together decreases the need for pain medications and that a focus on pelvic health physical therapy helps IC.

 If you have some of the above symptoms make an appointment with a pelvic health therapist for an evaluation.
-Contact us here for an in-office or Telehealth session.
+Contact us here for an in-office visit, a telehealth session in California, or a virtual consultation worldwide.

 - Hanno P and Dmochowski R: Status of international consensus on interstitial cystitis/ bladder pain syndrome/painful bladder syndrome: 2008 snapshot.
 Neurourology and Urodynamics 2009; 28: 274.